-Where required, MAS will activate the use of the PPF Life Fund and PPF General Fund to support policyholders based on their decided course of action following the winding up of the insurer’ business.
+Where required, MAS will activate the use of the PPF Life Fund and PPF General Fund to support policyholders based on their decided course of action following the winding up of the insurer’s business.
 This fund is established from the annual levies that all members must pay in proportion to their liabilities.
 Find out more at www.sdic.org.sg.

 You can also speak to us at MoneyOwl to understand more about your insurance policies or find out if you are adequately covered.
-We partner 7 insurers to bring you fit-for-purpose low-cost solutions to meet your protection needs.
-What’s more, for policies purchased with us that are eligible for commission rebate, we will rebate up to 50% of the agent’s commissions to lower your insurance cost.
+We partner with 7 insurers to bring you fit-for-purpose low-cost solutions to meet your protection needs.
+What’s more, for policies purchased with us that are eligible for commission rebates, we will rebate up to 50% of the agent’s commissions to lower your insurance cost.